dahyeshon/Final-Report/README.md

 During this blockchain course, I highly encouraged to research about second-hand onlie market transaction to redesign origianl platform with blockchain system.

-# 2. Cases applying Blockchain technology on various industry
+# 2. Business cases applying Blockchain on various industry

  ## 2.1 Financing